Grubhub: Wallace v. Grubhub Holdings

-Phone order fees

-In 2019, the company was sued for charging restaurants fees for phone calls taking place on Grubhub-issued phone lines lasting over 45 seconds—whether they resulted in orders or not.
-Grubhub agreed to extend the refund window for restaurants that have been unwittingly charged for phantom orders.
-The restaurants themselves must review and audit call logs within the refund window in order to identify and dispute fees erroneously charged to them by Grubhub's algorithm.

 Political statement

-On November 10, 2016, after the victory of President Donald Trump in the general election, Grubhub President and CEO Matt Maloney sent a company-wide memo to employees saying that he rejected the "nationalist, anti-immigrant and hateful politics of Donald Trump" and "If you do not agree with this statement then please reply to this email with your resignation because you have no place here.”The Washington Times reported that Maloney "unleashed a political screed after the Nov.
+On November 10, 2016, after the victory of President Donald Trump in the general election, Grubhub President and CEO Matt Maloney sent a company-wide memo to employees saying that he rejected the "nationalist, anti-immigrant and hateful politics of Donald Trump" and "If you do not agree with this statement then please reply to this email with your resignation because you have no place here."
+The Washington Times reported that Maloney "unleashed a political screed after the Nov.
 8 election and said that those who disagree with its anti-Trump views should resign."

 After a Twitter boycott campaign was initiated, Maloney later claimed his words were "misconstrued", adding "I want to clarify that I did not ask for anyone to resign if they voted for Trump.
 I would never make such a demand.
 On the contrary, the message of the email is that we do not tolerate discriminatory activity or hateful commentary in the workplace and that we will stand up for our employees."
-In a tweet that was later deleted, Maloney added: "To be clear, Grubhub does not tolerate hate and we are proud of all our employees - even those who voted for Trump."
+In a tweet that was later deleted, Maloney added: "To be clear, Grubhub does not tolerate hate and we are proud of all our employees—even those who voted for Trump."
 By Thursday night, the hashtag #BoycottGrubHub was trending on Twitter.
 Following Maloney's statement, on November 11, 2016, the company's shares dropped 5.93%.